-Barnard served as the state’s first commissioner of education from 1845 until 1849 when a temporary break in health and his yearning to return home led to his resignation.
-Subsequent to his stint in Rhode Island, Barnard held numerous educational posts culminating in his appointment as America’s first commissioner of education in 1867.
+Barnard was probably induced to return home when Connecticut passed a bill in 1849 creating a state normal school for the training of teachers, since the school’s first board of trustees selected him to be its principal, a position the law combined with that of state superintendent of the common schools.
+Subsequent to his stints in Rhode Island and Connecticut, Barnard held numerous educational posts, culminating in his appointment as the first United States commissioner of education in 1867, a position he held until 1870.
 During the years from 1855 through 1880, he published the massive and influential American Journal of Education and wrote several important books on various aspects of the educational process.
 He left public life in 1870.

 According to Edith Nye MacMullen, Barnard’s principal biographer, “it is difficult to depict Henry Barnard, the private person.”
 Barnard was clearly popular with his peers and a person of warmth, but he seemed distant from his family.
 The Catholic faith of his dutiful wife, Josephine, appears to have been a source of friction.
 He scarcely referred to his children in his correspondence.
 Two daughters died in childhood, and his son, a lawyer, passed away shortly after his marriage and the birth of Barnard’s granddaughter.
 His two surviving daughters remained unmarried and cared for their illustrious father until his death in 1900 at the age of eighty-nine in the house where he was born.

 The Leaders of Rhode Island’s Golden Age, by Dr. Patrick T. Conley, The History Press, Charleston, South Carolina.